Integrations

 Claude Agent SDK Hooks

 Anthropic's Claude Agent SDK (the framework behind Claude Code) includes a hooks system designed for exactly this use case.
 Hooks are lifecycle callbacks that fire at specific points in the agent loop: before_tool_call, after_tool_call, before_model_call, and after_model_call.
-Veto integrates at the before_tool_call hook to authorize every tool invocation before it executes.
+Veto integrates at the before_tool_call hook to authorize governed tool invocations before they execute.

 import { Agent, AgentHooks } from "@anthropic-ai/agent-sdk";